-In case of immune suppression, the virus replicates and dissemination to the brain may occur via B-lymphocytes.
+In the case of immune suppression, the virus replicates and dissemination to the brain may occur via B-lymphocytes.
 This is when it causes progressive multifocal leukoencephalopathy.

-Latent reactivation of the virus can itself also occur in the brain.
+Latent reactivation of the virus itself can also occur in the brain.

 Its presentation is typically unifocal.
 Progressive multifocal leukoencephalopathy evolves over several weeks but has a rapid progression than AIDS dementia complex.